Mirxa27/MirxaAgent/README.md

 ### Option 4: LiteLLM Support

-CUGA supports LiteLLM through the OpenAI configuration by overriding the base URL:
+MirxaAgent supports LiteLLM through the OpenAI configuration by overriding the base URL:

 1. Add to your `.env` file: